algolia/api-clients-automation/docs/addNewClient.md

 ### GitHub actions

-The built clients are cached with the [Cache GitHub Action](../.github/actions/cache/action.yml) to avoid useless CI tasks.
+The built clients are cached with the [Cache GitHub Action](../.github/actions/cache/action.yml) to avoid unnecessary CI tasks.

 > TODO: Automate this step